control-toolbox/OptimalControl.jl/docs/src/tutorial-abstract.md

 ```

 !!! caveat
-    The dynamics of an OCP is indeed a particular constraint, be careful to use `==` and not a single `=` that would try define an alias:
+    The dynamics of an OCP is indeed a particular constraint, be careful to use `==` and not a single `=` that would try to define an alias:

 ```julia
 julia> @def double_integrator begin